Point of Contact = Squadron Duty Officer (SDO). See FAQ/Research/Contact link under [SA] in the menu.

 November 3, 1965: Lt(jg).
-John Charles Burch was killed when he crashed thought the elevator barrier and fell to the hangar deck level.
+John Charles Burch was killed when his A-4C BuNo 149488, AJ-501, crashed through the elevator barrier and fell to the hangar deck level.
 He ejected from his aircraft before it hit the elevator and he went into the sea at position Lat.
 39 degrees 34.3’ N., Long.
 07 degrees 07.8’ E. From USS Forrestal Historian Ken Killmeyer.

 August 24, 1965 to April 7, 1966: The Broncos flying the A-4C Skyhawk from USS Forrestal CVA 59, a Med tour.

 January 11, 1966: Lt.
 James D. Bradford was killed when A-4C BuNo 149501, AJ-501, crashed.
 2145 received MAYDAY bearing 060, 43 miles from USS Forrestal’s position of 36-50.5 N, 16-31.6E.
 Planes position 37-15N, 17-14E.
 Lt.
 Bradford was not recovered.
 From USS Forrestal Historian Ken Killmeyer.

 April 1, 1966: Lt(jg).
 Charles E. Galloway was killed when A-4C BuNo 147840 crashed into the water off the port bow 34-26.5N, 11-34.8 E. From USS Forrestal Historian Ken Killmeyer.